ARTICLES

 Labor Day - Celebrating the Arduous Work of People Worldwide

-Photo: Windows
+Photo: @commonfarmflowers

 To understand the origin of Labor Day, one must go back to the end of the 19th century when labor movements began to gain strength in the United States.
-These movements demanded an end to the 12- to 18-hour workdays that factory workers were subjected to.
-'Eight hours of work, eight hours of leisure, and eight hours of rest', proclaimed the mobilized workers.
+These movements demanded an end to the 12 to 18-hour workdays that factory workers were subjected to.
+'Eight hours of work, eight hours of leisure, and eight hours of rest', proclaimed mobilized workers.
 At that time, if a company forced an employee to work more than 18 hours a day, the punishment they could receive was only $25.

 Labor Day historical photo